 There are only three “colleges” on this list.
 The rest are comprehensive universities, some of which offer doctoral programs in organizational leadership.

-These degree programs can range anywhere from 30 credits (or less if you have eligible transfer credits) to 54+ credits, depending on the degree type you choose and whether you take on additional concentrations or certificates.
+These degree programs can range anywhere from 30 college credits (or less if you have eligible transfer credits) to 54+ credits, depending on the degree type you choose and whether you take on additional concentrations or certificates.
 Programs on this list can end with a final comprehensive exam, a thesis, a capstone project or an immersion experience/internship.

 Regardless of the route you take, these programs have a hard focus on the leadership component of management in any type of organization.
 Even more, this academic field is mainly concerned with positively affecting the people within an organization to optimize efficiency, improve workplace happiness and progress goal achievement.
 All of this is in support of overall growth and progressive change in the organization.